Prague Jewish Quarter – Fifth District

 I’ve spent many interesting hours browsing the Prague Jewish Quarter.
 Don’t expect delicatessens and milliners on the street corners.
 Although the area does contain a small Jewish community it must be considered as an “Historical” Jewish area.

 It’s easier to understand the area of the Prague Jewish Quarter if we refer to it by its district name i.e. the fifth district of Prague called Josefov.
-The map shows that the Prague Jewish Quarter outlined in red, is located entirely within Stare Mesto (the Old Town).
+The map shows that the Prague Jewish Quarter outlined in red, is located entirely within Stare Město (Old Town).
 It didn’t used to be like that.
 Before 1850 anything to the left of the long red line was either just river, riverworks or nitrate beds.
-Land reclamation didn’t really start until the late 1890’s at which point it starts to look like it does today.
+Riverside land reclamation starts in the 1870s and the building demolition starts in the mid-1890’s.
+The rebuild of the area begins around 1902 from which point it starts to look like it does today.

 Is it Prague Jewish Quarter or Jewish Ghetto?